Support for Childcare

 Declaring paternity leave for all fathers

-Many of the childcare support systems, such as the paid leave system for childbirth by a spouse, childcare leave, kid's leave, and short-time flex work, exceed statutory requirements, making it easier for employees to participate in childcare.
+Many of our childcare support systems—such as paid leave for a spouse's childbirth, childcare leave, kid's leave, and short-time flexible work—go beyond legal requirements, making it easier for employees to participate in childcare.

-A portal site on the company intranet has been set up with information on childcare support, including interviews with male employees who are balancing work and childcare, as well as childcare-related systems and procedures.
-Various efforts are being made to encourage male employees to take childcare leave, including the annual corporate version of a parents class to deepen understanding of the need for male childcare leave.
+A dedicated portal on the company intranet provides information on childcare support, including interviews with male employees balancing work and parenting, as well as explanations of related policies and procedures.
+To encourage more male employees to take childcare leave, we also hold an annual company-hosted parenting class to promote understanding of its importance.

 Supporting nursing care